5maurosivamani/auth-flow/readme.md

    cd auth-flow
    ```
 3. Install the dependencies:

    ```sh
    npm install
    ```

-## Configuration

-1. Create a `.env` file in the root directory and add the following environment variables:
+4. Create a `.env` file in the root directory and add the following environment variables:

    ```env
     PORT=5000